Update: Both victims of the Salina trench collapse have been rescued

 SALINA, Kan.
 (KSNW) – Investigators are on the scene of a trench collapse in Salina that occurred Friday evening.

-The collapse happened near Salina South High School, 730 E Magnolia Rd, just before 5 p.m.
+The collapse happened near Salina South High School, 730 E. Magnolia Road, just before 5 p.m.

 According to Batallion Chief John Goertzen with the Salina Fire Department, two adult men were trapped by the collapse.
 As of 6:50. p.m., both have been rescued.